 Mr. Grabske received both his B.A. and J.D. from the University of Southern California.

 Los Angeles County Metropolitan Transportation Authority v.
-Gillis Family Partnership – Represents the Gillis family against the Los Angeles County Metropolitan Transportation Authority (“Authority”) in connection with the Authority’s taking of a building owned by the Gillis family in Century City.
-Before being displaced, Gillis also operated a cutting edge medical laboratory in the building.
-The Authority initially offered $41,416,650 for the building and improvements.
-In early 2018, Murphy & Evertz earned an award of $53,503,000 for the building and improvements.
-Claims for loss of business goodwill remains outstanding.
+Gillis Family Partnership — Represented the Gillis family against the Los Angeles County Transportation Authority (“Authority”) in connection with the Authority’s taking of a building owned by the Gillis family in Century City.
+Before being displaced, the Gillis family operated a cutting-edge medical laboratory in the building.
+Murphy & Evertz earned an award of $53,503,000 for the building and improvements.

 City of Ontario v.
 J.W.
 Mitchell Company, LLC, et al. – Represented the owner of a 43 acre site improved with a 762,296 square foot warehouse/distribution facility.
 The facility serves as the regional distribution center.
 The City of Ontario acquired portions of the property for its South Milliken Avenue Grade Separation Project.
 The City’s initial offer for the taking was $1,325,000.
 Pursuant to the owner’s request, the City modified the scope of the taking to mitigate on-site impacts.
 The case settled shortly before trial for $4,500.000.

 City of Anaheim v.
-Etchandy – Represented the Etchandy Family – – owner of a multi-tenant commercial/retail property at the southeast corner of East La Palma Avenue and North Tustin Avenue – – in an eminent domain action brought by the City of Anaheim.
-The City sought to condemn a portion of the property for the Tustin/La Palma Avenue Roadway Improvement Project.
-The City first offered $989,210, and later valued the total compensation for the part take at $729,126, and an additional $386,00 of temporary severance damages.
+Etchandy — Represented the Etchandy Family – – owners of a multi-tenant commercial/retail property at the southeast corner of East La Palma Avenue and North Tustin Avenue – – in an eminent domain action brought by the City of Anaheim.
+The City sought to condemn a portion of the property for the Tustin/La Palms Roadway Improvement Project.
+The City first offered $989,210, and later valued the total compensation for the part take at $729,126, and an additional $386,000 for temporary severance damages.
 The City agreed to pay $2.2 million as just compensation for the partial takings.
-(2014)

 City of Lake Forest v.
-Alexander S. Rados, Trustee – Represented the landowner in an eminent domain action brought by the City of Lake Forest.
+Alexander S. Rados, Trustee — Represented the landowner in an eminent domain action brought by the City of Lake Forest.
 The City condemned a little over 13 acres for a new sports park.
-The city valued just compensation for the expert exchange at $6.665 million.
-The case settled prior to trial for $15.4 million.
+The City valued just compensation for the expert exchange at $6.665 million.
+The case settled for $15.4 million.

 Caltrans v.
 ARAMARK Uniform & Career Apparel, LLC — Represented ARAMARK in an action brought by Caltrans to acquire one of ARAMARK’s key market centers for the I-215 widening project.
 Caltrans’ initial offer was $1,881,000.
 The case settled prior to trial for $4,500,000.